aviaryan/shach/REPORT.md

 <a name="problems"></a>
 ## Problems Faced

 Since it was our first experience designing a compiler, we encountered many challenges.
 Intially, our code failed to parse the language, debugging that much big code proved to be a herculean task.
 Many a times it was hard to determine why the desired regex was not getting matched by the sample code.
 Later we manifested it by integration tests that passes for the pieces of code.
-We too have a bad time bridging the gap between bash and batch.
-There we have some functionalties which were only one way round supported by either bash or batch but not both.
-It took us long time to figure out the way to handle such cases and implement the cumbersome syntax for the output scripts.
-During semantics we ran into segmentation fault, bus errors and function declartion prob.. //todo: elaborate.
+We also had a bad time bridging the gap between bash and batch.
+There we have some functionalties which were only one way round supported by either bash or batch but not both.Here, we came up with the idea of UX and WN commands where the particular commands in the blocks will be executed only for the respective OS.
+It took us a long time to figure out the way to handle such cases and implement the cumbersome syntax for the output scripts.
+During semantics we ran into segmentation fault, bus errors and function declartion problems.elaborate.

 <a name="future"></a>